pubky/mainline/mainline-next/docs/1a/prototype-plan.md

   value without deriving a high-level conclusion;
 - PUT `301` is exposed as a protocol error and a `302` claim triggers a bounded direct GET whose result remains visible;
+- immutable streams expose all evidence needed to distinguish a valid value, covered absence, inconclusive absence, and partial publication;
 - one-node and two-node testnets remain useful without weakening mainnet protocol behavior;
 - poor connectivity is visible through health and terminal query evidence;